causaest/onrbooks/rbooks-online-extras.md

 19. Machine Learning for Biostatistics Module 5, by Jaroslaw Harezlak, Armando Teixeira-Pinto: https://bookdown.org/tpinto_home/Beyond-Linearity/

 A short introduction to regression and splines.

+20. Exploring Enterprise Databases with R: A Tidyverse Approach, by John David Smith, Sophie Yang, M. Edward (Ed) Borasky, Jim Tyhurst, Scott Came, Mary Anne Thygesen, Ian Frantz: https://smithjd.github.io/sql-pet/

+Exploring a realistic postgreSQL database with R via Docker, maintained at https://github.com/smithjd/sql-pet.

+21. Computational Historical Thinking, With Applications in R, by Lincoln A. Mullen: https://dh-r.lincolnmullen.com/

+Incomplete and probably long abandoned.

+22. Building Shiny Apps the BOAST Way, A How To and Official Style Guide, by Neil Hatfield, Robert Carey: https://educationshinyappteam.github.io/Style_Guide/

+A guide for building Shiny apps for the BOAST (Book Of Apps for Statistics Teaching) program (https://shinyapps.science.psu.edu/).